Optimal Switching in Finite Horizon under State Constraints: Introduction

 We end the introduction by the description of the organization of the paper.
-In Section 2 we expose in detail the formulation of the optimal switching problem under state constraints.
-We then give an application to electricity production management.
-In Section 3, we provide an approximation of our constrained problem by unconstrained problems with penalized coefficients.
+In Section 2 we expose in detail the formulation of the optimal switching problem under state constraints and we provide a simple example to stress the possible lack of regularity for the value function.
+We then give in Section 3 some examples of application.
+In Section 4, we provide an approximation of our constrained problem by unconstrained problems with penalized coefficients.
 We prove the convergence of the penalized problems to the constrained one as the penalization parameter goes to infinity.
-In Section 4 we state a dynamic programming principle and we prove that the value function is a constrained viscosity solution to a SVI.
-Finally, in section 5 we focus on uniqueness.
-We first show by a counterexample that we cannot prove uniqueness of a solution to the SVI.
-Under an additional growth assumption, we characterize the value function as the maximal constrained viscosity solution to the SVI.
-We end by giving examples where this additional growth condition is satisfied.
+In Section 5, we state a dynamic programming principle and we prove that the value function is a constrained viscosity solution to a SVI.
+Finally, in section 6 we focus on uniqueness.
+Since we cannot prove uniqueness of a solution for the SVI, we characterize the value function as the maximal constrained viscosity solution to the SVI under an additional growth assumption.
+Some examples where this additional growth condition is satisfied are then given.